See a list of chapters.

 of the three and thirty centuries of the world's history?

-The passage of the march birds, which for a moment disturbed the clear
+The passage of the marsh birds, which for a moment disturbed the clear

 mirror of the lake, has ceased.
 Around the goddesses nothing moves and